yarqui/yarqui/README.md

 # 🖖Hi, I'm Yaroslav.
-But you can call me Yar, as it can be challenging for people to pronounce the full one 🫠
+But you can call me **Yar**, as it can be challenging for people to pronounce the full one 🫠

 ---